-All Permittees shall ensure that all new hires are trained immediately upon hire and annually thereafter, at a minimum.
+All Permittees shall ensure that all new hires are trained within 60 days upon hire and annually thereafter, at a minimum.

 Refer to the full UPDES General Permit for Discharges from Small Municipal Separate Storm Sewer Systems (MS4s) for detailed regulatory requirements.